You must submit an application if you will be a NEW student at a:

 Families currently living outside of the United States will need to apply using a U.S. address.
 For more information, please call the My School DC Hotline at (202) 888-6336 or email email@example.com.

 If you do not plan to move to DC, you can still apply to DC schools, however, all DC (or prospective DC) residents will be prioritized.
-If you do receive a match or waitlist offer you must enter into a tuition agreement with OSSE and make initial tuition payment before the student is eligible to attend class.
+If you are a non-DC resident and do receive a match or waitlist offer, you must enter into a tuition agreement with OSSE and make an initial tuition payment before the student is eligible to attend class.
 Only DC residents are eligible to receive feeder rights.
 Non-DC residents will need to reapply to continue within a feeder pattern after the terminal grade of their current school.

 My contact information has changed, including my email address.
 How do I change that information in my family account?

-Please contact the My School DC Hotline at (202) 888-6336, and we will update your account.
-We also recommend that you call the schools where you are enrolled or waitlisted to ensure they update their internal records as well.
+Prior to the application deadline you are able to edit and resubmit your application yourself.
+After the application deadline has passed, please contact the My School DC Hotline at (202) 888-6336 or at firstname.lastname@example.org, and we will update your account.
+We also recommend that you call the schools where you are enrolled or waitlisted to ensure they update their internal records.

 I am a teacher, guidance counselor, or social worker helping a parent or guardian with an application.
 Should I create my own family account?